rizkyade24/trash-classification/README.md

-This repository contains a machine learning model for classifying trash images into categories such as cardboard, glass, metal, paper, plastic, and trash.
-The model is built using **PyTorch**, and the dataset is the **TrashNet** dataset.

 ## Project Overview

 This project is a **trash classification model** that uses a simple **Convolutional Neural Network (CNN)** for classifying images of trash into six categories: